How to Count Unique Names in Excel (6 Simple Methods)

 • The range and Criteria are B5:B15.

-• After that, the result of the COUNTIF function is used as an advisor with 1 as the numerator.
-For this, numbers that have appeared only once in the array will become 1 and multiple appeared numbers will provide fractions as results.
+• The result of the COUNTIF function is used as the divisor, with 1 as the numerator.
+As a result, numbers that appeared only once in the array become 1 and numbers with multiple instances provide fractions as results.

-• Finally, the SUMPRODUCT function will count those 1 and will give the result.
+• Finally, the SUMPRODUCT function will count the 1‘s and return the result.

 Formula of SUMPRODUCT, and COUNTIF to Count Unique Names

-• Press ENTER to get the unique values.
+• Press ENTER to return the unique values.

 Output with counting unique names

-There is a flaw in this function that if there is a Blank Cell in the data set, then the formula will fail.
-Because the COUNTIF function generates “0” for each blank cell and 1 divided by 0 returns a divide by zero error (#DIV/0!).
+There is a flaw in this function.
+If there is a Blank Cell in the data set, then the formula will fail because the COUNTIF function generates “0” for each blank cell, and 1 divided by 0 returns a divide by zero error (#DIV/0!).

 DIV Error while counting unique names with blank cells

-• To overcome this situation let’s modify the formula a little bit.
-Now our new formula for this situation is,
+• To overcome this situation let’s modify the formula a bit:

 =SUMPRODUCT(((B5:B15<>"")/COUNTIF(B5:B15,B5:B15&"")))